-West Nile Virus Illnesses Acquired in Florida: In 2024, two asymptomatic positive blood donors were reported from Marion (July) and Walton (July) counties.
+West Nile Virus Illnesses Acquired in Florida: In 2024, two human cases of WNV illness acquired in Florida have been reported in Duval (July) and Marion (July) counties.
+Two asymptomatic positive blood donors were reported from Marion (July) and Walton (July) counties.

-2024 International Travel-Associated Chikungunya Cases: Four cases with onset in 2024 have been reported in individuals with travel history to a chikungunya-endemic area in the two weeks prior to onset.
-Counties reporting cases were: Broward, Manatee, Orange, and Pinellas.
-Country of origin was Brazil (4).
+2024 International Travel-Associated Chikungunya Cases: Five cases with onset in 2024 have been reported in individuals with travel history to a chikungunya-endemic area in the two weeks prior to onset.
+Counties reporting cases were: Broward (2), Manatee, Orange, and Pinellas.
+Country of origin was Brazil (5).